ovh/the-bastion/doc/sphinx/administration/configuration/osh-sync-watcher_sh.rst

 Logging options
 ---------------

-These options configure the way the daemon logs its actions
+These options configure the way the script logs its actions

 - `logdir`_
 - `syslog`_